François III d'Orléans, Duke of Longueville

 François III de Longueville (1535–1551) was the eldest son of Louis II d'Orléans, Duke of Longueville and Marie de Guise.
 He succeeded his father, who died on 9 June 1537, to the duchy of Longueville.

 Life

-François was born on 30 October 1535 His mother, Marie de Guise, was from the powerful French Catholic House of Guise.
+François was born on 30 October 1535.
+His mother, Marie de Guise, was from the powerful House of Guise.
 His father, Louis, was the son of Louis I d'Orleans, Duke of Longueville.